Pylons/pyramid/docs/narr/urldispatch.rst

 finding` and :term:`view lookup`.
-To this end, URL dispatch provides a handy syntax that allows you to effectively map URLs *directly* to :term:`view` code in such a way that you needn't think about your application in terms "context finding" at all.
+To this end, URL dispatch provides a handy syntax that allows you to effectively map URLs *directly* to :term:`view` code in such a way that you needn't think about your application in terms of "context finding" at all.
 This makes developing a :mod:`repoze.bfg` application seem more like developing an application in a system that is "context-free", such as :term:`Pylons` or :term:`Django`.